eidosmontreal/unreal-vdb/README.md

 This repo is a non-official Unreal plugin that can read OpenVDB and NanoVDB files in Unreal.
 This plugin was made for Unreal 5 on Windows 64 bit.

+## Update

+_As of June 2023, this project is archived and will not be updated anymore._

 ## Introduction

 This experimental plugin allows importing [OpenVDB](https://www.openvdb.org/) and